aflin/rampart_docs/source/rampart-auth.rst

       and password resets.

-    * **Email cooldown** — verification and password reset emails are limited to one per username per 5 minutes, preventing email bombing regardless of the number of source IPs.
+    * **Email cooldown** — verification and password reset emails are limited to one per username per 60 seconds, preventing email bombing regardless of the number of source IPs.

     * **Expired record cleanup** — expired sessions, reset tokens,